Mica: Ground mica

 The leading use of dry-ground mica in the US is in the joint compound for filling and finishing seams and blemishes in gypsum wallboard (drywall).
 The mica acts as a filler and extender, provides a smooth consistency, improves the workability of the compound, and provides resistance to cracking.
-In 2008, joint compound accounted for 54% of dry-ground mica consumption.
+In 2008, joint compounds accounted for 54% of dry-ground mica consumption.
 In the paint industry, ground mica is used as a pigment extender that also facilitates suspension, reduces chalking, prevents shrinking and shearing of the paint film, increases the resistance of the paint film to water penetration and weathering and brightens the tone of colored pigments.
 Mica also promotes paint adhesion in aqueous and oleoresinous formulations.
 Consumption of dry-ground mica in paint, the second-ranked use, accounted for 22% of the dry-ground mica used in 2008.

 Ground mica is used in the well-drilling industry as an additive to drilling fluids.
 The coarsely ground mica flakes help prevent the loss of circulation by sealing porous sections of the drill hole.
-Well drilling muds accounted for 15% of dry-ground mica use in 2008.
+Well-drilling muds accounted for 15% of dry-ground mica use in 2008.
 The plastics industry used dry-ground mica as an extender and filler, especially in parts for automobiles as lightweight insulation to suppress sound and vibration.
-Mica is used in plastic automobile fascia and fenders as a reinforcing material, providing improved mechanical properties and increased dimensional stability, stiffness, and strength.
+Mica is used in plastic automobiles fascia and fenders as a reinforcing material, providing improved mechanical properties and increased dimensional stability, stiffness, and strength.
 Mica-reinforced plastics also have high-heat dimensional stability, reduced warpage, and the best surface properties of any filled plastic composite.
 In 2008, consumption of dry-ground mica in plastic applications accounted for 2% of the market.
 The rubber industry used ground mica as an inert filler and mold release compound in the manufacture of molded rubber products such as tires and roofing.
 The platy texture acts as an anti-blocking, anti-sticking agent.
 Rubber mold lubricant accounted for 1.5% of the dry-ground mica used in 2008.
 As a rubber additive, mica reduces gas permeation and improves resiliency.